coder/docs/admin/workspace-management/command-exec-recording.md

 state: alpha
 ---

-The command execution recording feature allows you to record all commands run by users in a workspace.
-More specifically, enabling this feature adds a privileged sidecar to your workspaces that logs all `exec` system calls.
-This is helpful for increasing security, such as when using Docker in CVMs, as well as aiding troubleshooting (i.e., troubleshooting cloud-related issues by reviewing actions taken by the user).
+The command execution recording feature allows you to log all system-level processes executing in the workspace.
+Enabling this feature adds a privileged sidecar to your workspaces for this purpose -- you can view the output from the sidecar or send it to a monitoring stack, such as CloudWatch, for further analysis.

+Please note that these logs are not recorded or captured by the Coder organization in any way, shape, or form.

 ## Requirements